 When the difference between two-decibel measurements is 10dB(A) or above, the amount added is Zero, this is because the contribution to the overall noise of the lower reading is not perceived by the human ear and therefore no adjustment factor is needed.
 For example, if your workplace noise level is 95 dB(A) and you add another process or piece of machinery that measures 80dB(A) on its own, the workplace noise level will still be 95dB (A).

 A-weighting dB(A) and C-weighting dB(C)

-Noise measurements relating to noise at work are more normally given in dB(A) or dB(C) - these are frequency weightings that are applied to the decibel measurements (A and C frequency weightings), in effect they are decibel scale readings that attempt to replicate the sensitivity of the human ear to different frequencies of sound.
+Noise measurements relating to loud noise at work are more normally given in dB(A) or dB(C) - these are frequency weightings that are applied to the decibel measurements (A and C frequency weightings), in effect they are decibel scale readings that attempt to replicate the sensitivity of the human ear to different frequencies of sound.

 - A-weighting (A-frequency-weighting): ‘A’ Weighting is the most commonly used and covers the full frequency range of 20Hz all the way up to 20 kHz.
 The human ear is most sensitive to sound frequencies between 500 Hz and 6 kHz whilst at lower and higher frequencies the human ear is not very sensitive.
 The 'A' weighting adjusts the sound pressure readings to reflect the sensitivity of the human ear and is therefore mandated all over the world for hearing damage risk measurements.